Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

+Additionally, we calculated also the soma surface-to-volume ratio ratio as $S_{soma}/V_{soma}$; and the fraction of the soma surface covered by the cellular projections as sum of the projection connection area divided by the soma surface area ($\eta_{soma}$).

 From the nodes/edges defining the projections, the individual branches composing the cellular projections were identified, delimited by either branching or termination nodes.
 The individual branches are comprised of cylindrical sub-segments, defined by the edges and their associated radius.
-The central line defined by these sub-segments gives a curvilinear path, $s$.
+The central line defined by these sub-segments defines a curvilinear path, $s$.
 From this path, $s$, metrics for the projections features were computed.
 Branch beading is reported as the coefficient of variation of the branch radius along the branch length ($CV_{branch}$).
 The branch surface-to-volume ratio ($S/V_{branch}$) was determined as the sum of the sub-segments area divided by the sum of the sub-segments volume.
-Branch undulation ($<\mu OD_{branch}>_{s}$) is calculated as the mean angle made by the vector of the individual sub-segments and the vector made by the branch start and end points.
+Branch undulation ($<\mu OD_{branch}>_{s}$) is calculated as the mean angle subtended by the vector of the individual sub-segments and the vector made by the branch start and end points.

+Branch radius, $R_{branch}$, is reported as the average branch radius along path $s$.
+From the distribution of branch radii the effective MR branch radius was calculated using equation \cite{veraart2020noninvasive},

 Finally, the general metrics were computed.
-The cellular domain $R_{domain}$ is defined as the maximum Euclidean distance from the root presented in each cell.
 The number of projections $N_{projection}$ was found by identifying the number of branches that cross the soma threshold.
 And the branch order $BO$ is defined as the number of consecutive bifurcations of the cellular projections.

-We believe these characteristics can be used to model GM cells \cite{palombo2019generative} and inform dMRI sequence design to maximise acquisition sensitivity to cellular features.

-We provide the mean and standard deviation for each structural descriptor for each cell type for each species analysed.
-Moreover, we also provide value distributions for features of relevance to biophysical modelling of diffusion in GM, such as $R_{soma}$; $L_{branch}$ and estimated intracellular residence times based on the surface-to-volume ratio of the whole cell: $S/V_{domain}$ and the individual branches: $S/V_{branch}$.
+We provide the first, second, and third quartiles for each structural descriptor for each cell type for each species analysed.
+Moreover, we provide value distributions for features of relevance to biophysical modeling of diffusion in GM, such as $R_{soma}$,$L_{branch}$, $S/V_{branch}$ and $S/V_{domain}$.

+We also estimated intracellular residence times, $\tau_{ic}$, based on the surface-to-volume ratio of the whole cell ($S/V_{domain}$) and the individual branches ($S/V_{branch}$) using the following equation \cite{nedjati2017machine}: where $\kappa$ is the membrane permeability, and corresponding exchange times \cite{fieremans2010monte}: where $f_{ec}$ is the extracellular volume fraction, assumed to be $30\%$.

+Additionally, the relationship between structural features was analysed by calculating the Spearman's rank correlation coefficient.